 But let’s assume that you are in the top 1% of income earners and your last marginal dollar does fall into the highest of tax brackets.
 Let’s look at a few concerns investors should have with municipal bonds:

 - Inflation Risk – Inflation is a very real concern.
-Currently, municipal bonds rated AAA by the three ratings agencies yield only 1.7% for 10 years.
+Currently, municipal bonds rated AAA by the three rating agencies yield only 1.7% for 10 years.
 The rate drops to 0.76% for bonds held for a 5 year maturity period.
 Municipal bonds will likely only protect your purchasing power, not grow it, going forward.
-(Data from Yahoo’s bond rate tables.)

 - Pension Risk – Municipalities have a record amount of pension obligations over the next several decades.
 Several cities have turned to the municipal bond market to raise money for the express purpose of making good on their obligations to retired workers.
 Recently, Stockton, California reported that its pension obligation bonds will put the city underwater.
 The municipality now plans to proceed through bankruptcy, wiping away investors’ capital in the process.